 The provisions of this Catalogue are not to be regarded as a contract between the student and Gonzaga University.
-The University reserves the right to make changes in courses, programs, faculty, calendar, tuition and fees, grading procedures, graduation requirements, admission criteria, and any other information contained in this catalogue at any time without notification.
-Changes become effective when the University so determines, and applies to prospective students as well as students currently enrolled.
+The University reserves the right to make changes in courses, programs, faculty, calendar, tuition and fees, grading procedures, graduation requirements, admission criteria, and any other information contained in this Catalogue at any time without notification.
+Changes become effective when the University so determines, and apply to prospective students as well as students currently enrolled.
 The University will make an effort to notify students of changes through publications and notices.

 B. Disclaimer for Course Availability

-All reasonable care is taken to ensure that both course offerings and degree requirements contain no erroneous, deceptive, or misleading information by omission, actual statement, or implication.
-Every effort will be made by the University to offer at least the courses listed in this catalogue during the period in which it is in effect; student enrollment and faculty availability, however, may affect the courses offered.
-Some courses listed in this catalogue are offered only as needed.
-The decision to offer such courses rests with the Chairperson in consultation with the appropriate Dean.
+All reasonable care is taken to ensure that both course offerings and degree requirements contain no erroneous, deceptive, or misleading information by either omission, actual statement, or implication.
+Every effort will be made by the University to offer at least the courses listed in this Catalogue during the period in which it is in effect; student enrollment and faculty availability, however, may affect the courses offered.
+Some courses listed in this Catalogue are offered only as needed.
+The decision to offer such courses rests with the chairperson in consultation with the appropriate Dean.
 Final course information is published each semester in the Announcement of Course Offerings.

 C. Academic Advising

 All students must have their schedule of classes approved by their advisors each semester.
-At mid-term of each semester, advisors will meet with their advisees to distribute mid-term grade reports, to review academic progress, and to distribute registration information.
+At mid-term of each semester, advisors will meet with their advisees to distribute mid-term grade reports and review academic progress.

 Advisors are available for consultation during their designated office hours and at other times by arrangement.
 The University expects that students will take advantage of the assistance which advisors can provide in course planning, interpretation of University policies and requirements, clarification of academic and career goals, understanding and using established processes for exemptions to University policies, and making use of the opportunities provided at Gonzaga for a satisfying and profitable academic experience.

-Although advisors cannot change University policy or departmental requirements, they can assist students in submitting petitions to the appropriate office(s).
-Students should take special care that all approved petitions are placed in their permanent file in the Registrar’s Office.
-They should also make sure that both they and their advisors keep copies of such material.
+Although advisors cannot change University policy or departmental requirements, they can assist students in submitting a petition for a waiver to the appropriate office.
+Students should take special care that all approved petitions are placed in their permanent file in the Registrar's Office; they should also make sure that both they and their advisors keep copies of such material.

-Close and long-term relationships with advisors can often be very helpful in the larger educational process of college life.
-Advisors will sometimes take the initiative in contacting their advisees.
-Students are expected to visit their advisors at regular intervals.
+Close and long-term relationships with advisors can obviously be very helpful in the larger educational process of college life.
+Advisors will sometimes take the initiative in contacting their advisees, and students are expected to visit their advisors at regular intervals.